 Essential oils can irritate a cat’s respiratory tract and cause coughing, panting, and wheezing.
 It can also irritate kitties with allergies and asthma, and in extreme cases, it can lead to aspiration pneumonia.
 We included commercial deterrents at the end of our list, but we recommend only using them as a last resort.
 Most deterrent sprays contain some form of essential oil.

-What Smells Deter Cats from Peeing?
-(8 Methods)
+The 8 Smells That Deter Cats from Peeing

 |Materials:||citrus peels, coffee filter or sock|

 Too much citrus can be toxic to cats, but you’re unlikely ever to see your pet bite into a lemon or orange.
 Cats dislike the scent of citrus, and they will not feel comfortable urinating in an area with citrus peels nearby.
-You can mix orange or lemon juice with an equal amount of water to create a citrus spray, but you have to be careful which fabric to use.
+You can mix orange or lemon juice with an equal amount of water to create a citrus spray, but you have to be careful which fabric you use it on.

 Acidic juice will discolor some fibers, and the spray may be better to use on a solid surface like concrete.
 For carpeted areas and fabrics, you can place a sachet of citrus peels near a spot you want your pet to avoid.
 A coffee filter or old sock make excellent peel containers, but you should avoid using a bag or container that does not breathe.